 Fire pits are great additions to backyards, camping trips, and beach parties, but they cannot be used on their own.
 There are multiple accessories that need to accompany even the best fire pit, in order to make it easy and enjoyable to use.
 While some models come with accessories included, others require you to buy them separately.
 Ultimately, when you are looking to buy a fire pit, it is important to take your needs and intended usage into account, to determine which accessories you will require with your purchase.

-This is a metal instrument used for tending and stoking the fire.
+This is a metal instrument used for tending and stoking the flames.
 Generally, a fire poker should be long enough so that you can tend to the fire without bringing yourself too close to it, and should have a heat-resistant handle, to provide comfort and easy manoeuvrability.
-In addition to stoking the fire, a poker can also be used to remove or replace the spark guard screen.
+In addition, a poker can also be used to remove or replace the spark guard screen.

 This is an essential accessory, as it protects your fire pit from the elements, and keeps rain, snow, leaves, and other debris from getting in.
 Covers should generally be made of durable metal or waterproof materials, to ensure adequate protection.

-A spark guard is a wire mesh screen (usually shaped like a dome), which is used to contain the fire within the fire bowl, and protect everyone gathered around from any stray flames, sparks, or rogue embers that might end up flying off the fire.
-Spark guards usually have a looped handle on top, to allow for easy removal or placement by using a fire poker.
+A spark guard is a wire mesh screen (usually shaped like a dome), which is used to contain the flames within the fire bowl, and protect everyone gathered around from any stray flames, sparks, or rogue embers that might end up flying off the bowl.
+Spark guards usually have a looped handle on top, to allow for easy removal or placement by using a poker.

 This is an optional but useful accessory – a cooking grate is a grill which can be placed on top of the fire pit, and used to grill foods like steak, burgers, corn, shish kabobs, or the like.
 This is a super useful accessory for entertaining.